-Our financial statements reflect the following reportable business segments: intrastate natural gas transportation and storage; interstate natural gas transportation and storage; midstream; NGL transportation and services; investment in Sunoco Logistics; and retail marketing.
+Our financial statements reflect the following reportable business segments:

+- intrastate transportation and storage;

+- interstate transportation and storage;

+- midstream;

+- NGL transportation and services;

+- investment in Sunoco Logistics;

+- retail marketing; and

+- all other.

 2. ESTIMATES, SIGNIFICANT ACCOUNTING POLICIES AND BALANCE SHEET DETAIL: